MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/move-databases.md

 ###  Update the data sources for the Analysis Services

- Use the following procedure to update the connection strings for the data sources on the server that hosts the Analysis Services database.
+ Use the following procedure to update the connection strings for the data sources on the server that hosts the Analysis Services database:

 1. Sign in to the server that hosts the SQL Server Analysis Services database.